Northern lapwing: Harvesting eggs

-"Plover's eggs" were an expensive delicacy in Victorian Europe, mentioned in Evelyn Waugh's Brideshead Revisited, about aristocratic British society in 1920–40.
+"Plover's eggs" were an expensive delicacy in Victorian Europe, mentioned in Evelyn Waugh's Brideshead Revisited, which is set in 1920s - 1940s British aristocratic society.
 In the Netherlands, there is a cultural-historical competition to find the first peewit egg of the year (het eerste kievietsei).
-It is especially popular in the province Friesland, but there are also regional competitions.
-Gathering peewit eggs is prohibited by the European Union, but Friesland was granted an exception for cultural-historical reasons.
+This is especially popular in the province of Friesland, but there are also regional competitions.
+Collecting peewit eggs is prohibited by the European Union, but Friesland was granted an exception for cultural and historical reasons.
 The Frisian exception was removed in 2005 by a court, which determined that the Frisian executive councillors had not properly followed procedure.
 As of 2006 looking for peewit eggs is permitted between 1 March and 9 April, though harvesting the eggs is now forbidden.
 In 2008 the first egg was found on 3 March, in Eemnes, Utrecht, and the first egg of 2009 was found on 8 March in Krabbendijke.
 Over the last century, the first peewit egg has been found earlier and earlier in the year.
 This is ascribed to both increased use of fertiliser and climate change, causing the growth of grass needed for egg laying to occur earlier.